 |Makes small-scale sales for personal use.
 These are low-volume sales spread across many consumers.||Sales are large-scale.
 The customers are limited, but the purchasing volume is large.|

 |Consumers make purchases instantly after seeing the product ad or within a very short time.
 They look for immediate results.||Customers typically go through a much longer buying process.
 They want to fulfill long-term goals.|

 B2C Marketing Channels

-B2C marketing has been in existence for the longest time and relies on various communication channels to reach the final customer.
+B2C marketing has been in existence for a long time and relies on various communication channels to reach the final customer.
 Just like other types of marketing, growth in technology has also increased the number of marketing channels in B2C.

 Web push marketing

-Push notifications are a way of delivering messages about sales, discounts, or offers to customers in real-time when they visit a website.
-Push notifications usually pop up on users’ computer or mobile screens and help elicit an immediate response from the viewer.
+Push notifications are a way to deliver messages about sales, discounts, or offers to customers in real-time when they visit a website.
+Push notifications usually pop up on users’ computers or mobile screens and help elicit an immediate response from the viewer.

-Social media marketing is the use of social media networks like Facebook, Instagram, and Twitter to promote goods or services directly to customers.
+SMM is the use of social media networks like Facebook, Instagram, and Twitter to promote goods or services directly to customers.
 It entails creating and sharing marketing content on social media platforms.
-Usually, B2C businesses that use social media as a channel to market their brands target potential customers, loyal clients, and the general public.
+Usually, B2C businesses use social media as a channel to market their brands' potential target customers, loyal clients, and the general public.

 Paid Search Advertising

 This form of marketing is a type of pay-per-click advertising where brands pay for their digital advertisements to appear on the results page of a search engine like Google or Yahoo.
 The placement and frequency of these ads depend on one’s quality score and bid.